Linuxfabrik/lfops/roles/stig/README.rst

     stig
     ├── defaults
-    ├── files: Home of the audit.py Python script
-    │   ├── audits: Contains all Audit Snippets (Bash) │   └── lib: Home of Linuxfabrik libraries
+    ├── files: Home of the audit.py Python script and of stig.db (SQLite database file) │   ├── audits: Contains all Audit Snippets (Bash) │   └── lib: Home of Linuxfabrik libraries
     ├── handlers
-    ├── library: Home of stig.db (SQLite database file) and Ansible libraries ├── tasks: Contains a collection of remediation tasks used across various STIGs, for example CIS CentOS Linux 8.
+    ├── tasks: Contains a collection of remediation tasks used across various STIGs, for example CIS CentOS Linux 8.
     └── templates: Jinja templates for Ansible